tolikcode/andriydruk.github.io/content/post/rxdnssd.md

     });
 ~~~

 I don't use subscribeOn, because DNSSD will create its own thread and it's not necessary to call all DNSSD API methods from a background thread.
-However, I always use observeOn, because all callbacks from DNSSD API will are called from a background thread.
+However, I always use observeOn, because all callbacks from DNSSD API will be called from a background thread.

 **Resolve**
 -------------